backend-development/backend-development-textbook/source/rails_authentication.md

 ![cookie set by rails, as displayed by firefox develoepr tools ](images/cookie-in-ff-inspector.png)

+§

+**A Note on Security**

 The cookie is set with the `HttpOnly` option, which means it cannot be changed by JavaScript in the browser.
-But it is still vunerable to a replay attack: by using `curl` on the command line we can send a stolen cookie with the HTTP request and will be 'logged in' for that request:
+But it is still vulnerable to a replay attack: we can read out the cookie in the developer tools.
+Using `curl` on the command line we can send the stolen cookie with a HTTP request and will be 'logged in' for that request:

 ```
 curl -v --cookie "_kanban_session=bWdwc...d4c; path=/; HttpOnly" https://kanban-2.herokuapp.com/